-We can use personal assistant technology bots to use context and intelligence to provide a natural interface and increase participation in our cloud applications.
+Digital Assistants use context and intelligence to provide a natural interface which increases engagement in enterprise cloud applications.

 In my house, Alexa (aka Amazon Echo) is part of the family.
 My young children check the weather whilst eating their breakfast, see how their favorite sports teams are doing, get some jokes, movie times and anything that pops into their head they will just “Ask Alexa”.
 They also have a lot of fun seeing how Apple’s Siri and Alexa answer the same questions and which works better for what.
 Observing these interactions and interacting myself has been a very good hands on research exercise and I have been thinking for a while of enterprise applications.